changeworld/azure-docs.pl-pl/articles/storage/blobs/data-lake-storage-how-to-set-permissions-storage-explorer.md

 ## <a name="prerequisites"></a>Wymagania wstępne

 Aby jak najlepiej przedstawić ten proces, wymagane jest ukończenie [przewodnika Szybki start dotyczącego Eksploratora usługi Azure Storage](data-lake-storage-Explorer.md).
-Pozwala to zagwarantować, że konto magazynu będzie w najbardziej odpowiednim stanie (utworzonym kontenerze i przekazanym do niego danymi).
+This ensures your storage account will be in the most appropriate state (container created and data uploaded to it).

 ## <a name="managing-access"></a>Zarządzanie dostępem

-Możesz ustawić uprawnienia w katalogu głównym kontenera.
-Aby to zrobić, należy zalogować się do Eksplorator usługi Azure Storage przy użyciu indywidualnego konta z uprawnieniami do tego celu (w przeciwieństwie do parametrów połączenia).
-Kliknij prawym przyciskiem myszy kontener i wybierz pozycję **Zarządzaj uprawnieniami**, a następnie okno dialogowe **Zarządzanie uprawnieniami** .
+You can set permissions at the root of your container.
+To do so, you must be logged into Azure Storage Explorer with your individual account with rights to do so (as opposed to with a connection string).
+Right-click your container and select **Manage Permissions**, bringing up the **Manage Permission** dialog box.

 ![Eksplorator usługi Microsoft Azure Storage — zarządzanie dostępem do katalogów](media/storage-quickstart-blobs-storage-Explorer/manageperms.png)